 A single PSP session and even a single PSP flow can be used to transport a mix of DOCSIS PDUs for the OFDM data channel and the PLC sub-channel as well as PLC message blocks for a single OFDM channel.
-The CCAP-Core is bound by the requirements of [MULPIv3.1] in the selection of DOCSIS message types that can be sent on the PLC sub-channel.
+The CCAP Core is bound by the requirements of [MULPIv3.1] in the selection of DOCSIS message types that can be sent on the PLC sub-channel.

-The CCAP-Core can use PSP sessions to transport Trigger and EM Message Blocks as well as any other message blocks that will be defined in the future.
+The CCAP Core can use PSP sessions to transport Trigger and EM Message Blocks as well as any other message blocks that will be defined in the future.
 Timestamp message blocks are generated locally by the RPD.

 When the 32-bit Timestamp field is prepended to a PLC Message Block, its value communicates to the downstream RPD the time when the message block is to be transmitted.
-The CCAP-Core MUST insert the timestamp value with enough accuracy to uniquely identify the PLC frame in which the message block will be sent.
-The CCAP-Core MUST send any message blocks that are preceded by the timestamp with time advance equivalent to the duration of 1-20 PLC frames to account for DEPI transmission path delays and necessary processing time in the downstream RPD.
-A RPD MAY discard message blocks with a timestamp outside of the advance time window equivalent to 1-20 PLC frame durations.
+The CCAP Core MUST insert the timestamp value with enough accuracy to uniquely identify the PLC frame in which the message block will be sent.
+The CCAP Core MUST send any message blocks that are preceded by the timestamp with time advance equivalent to the duration of 1-20 PLC frames to account for DEPI transmission path delays and necessary processing time in the downstream RPD.
+An RPD MAY discard message blocks with a timestamp outside of the advance time window equivalent to 1-20 PLC frame durations.

-The CCAP-Core MUST send Trigger Message Blocks in the order in which they are to be transmitted.
-The CCAP-Core MAY send Trigger Message Blocks with or without a prepended timestamp.
+The CCAP Core MUST send Trigger Message Blocks in the order in which they are to be transmitted.
+Trigger Message Blocks MUST be sent with a prepended timestamp.
 When the timestamp is not prepended, the downstream RPD autonomously decides into which PLC frame to insert the Trigger message block.

-The CCAP-Core MUST transmit EM Message Blocks in the order in which they are to be transmitted on the PLC.
-If the CCAP-Core sends more than one EM Message Block scheduled for transmission in the same PLC frame, the downstream RPD MUST transmit EM Message Blocks in the same order in which they have been received.
+The CCAP Core MUST transmit EM Message Blocks in the order in which they are to be transmitted on the PLC.
+The CCAP Core MUST send all EM Message Blocks with a prepended timestamp.
+If the CCAP Core sends more than one EM Message Block scheduled for transmission in the same PLC frame, the downstream RPD MUST transmit EM Message Blocks in the same order in which they have been received.